Sithney

-Sithney (Merthersydhni) is a village and civil parish in West Cornwall, England, United Kingdom.
+Sithney (Merthersydhni) is a village and civil parish in the West of Cornwall, England, United Kingdom.
 Sithney is north of Porthleven.
 The population including Boscadjack and Crowntown at the 2011 census was 841.

 It is named after Saint Sithney, the patron saint of the parish church.
 Saint Sithney was one of the band of Irish missionaries who came to west Cornwall.
 William Worcester recorded in 1478 that the body of the saint lay within the church.

 History

 Church

 In 1230 the church belonged to the Antrenon family who attached to it a charge of 4 shillings yearly to the priory of St Germans.
 In 1267 it was appropriated to Glasney College; the last rector ceded his benefice to the college in 1270.

 The parish church is of Norman foundation but the present structure is more or less of the 15th century.
 The old Norman font of this church was removed to the new church of Carnmenellis (since demolished).
 A 13th-century coffin slab was brought to the church from St John's.
 In the churchyard is a monument to John Oliver, 1741.
 John Rogers, the landowner, mineral lord and biblical scholar, is buried here.
 On 30 May 1882, Messrs Hele & Co of Plymouth installed an organ at a cost of £200.